-Our panel of judges this year include Bittu Sahgal – Editor, Sanctuary Asia; Steve Winter – National Geographic conservation photographer; Ganesh H. Shanker – fine-art nature photographer, Kalyan Varma – conservation photographer and film–maker; Dr. Anish Andheria – conservation photographer and President, Wildlife Conservation Trust; Nayan Khanolkar – educationist, naturalist and wildlife photographer, Dr. Parvish Pandya – Head, Science, Natural History and Photography, Sanctuary Asia and Lakshmy Raman – Executive Editor, Sanctuary Asia.
+Our panel of judges this year include Bittu Sahgal - Editor, Sanctuary Asia; Steve Winter - National Geographic conservation photographer; Dr. Anish Andheria - conservation photographer and President, Wildlife Conservation Trust; Nayan Khanolkar - educationist, naturalist and wildlife photographer, Dr. Parvish Pandya - Head, Science, Natural History and Photography, Sanctuary Asia and Lakshmy Raman - Executive Editor, Sanctuary Asia.

 The judges will be looking for originality, conservation value, technical quality, subject matter, aesthetics, rarity, mood and action and they reserve the right to shuffle images into their appropriate category.
 They would always place a premium on ethics.

-Certificates will be presented to all winners and any Special Mentions, as decided by the judges whose decision will be final and not subject to further discussion.
+Certificates will be presented to all winners, Special Mentions, and the top 50 shortlisted images, as decided by the judges whose decision will be final and not subject to further discussion.

-All entrants submitting images through the Sanctuary website will receive a free annual digital subscription (12 issues) to Sanctuary Asia magazine.
+All entrants submitting images adhering to the terms and conditions, and through the Sanctuary website will receive a free annual digital subscription (12 issues) to Sanctuary Asia magazine.